 On curing sadness with cold showers, excess with Cynicism, and madness with veganism.
 And if you can't go vegan, eat the rich.

-Last october many modest manageable misfortunes happened all at once, of which one romantic setback was the last drop.
+Last october many modest manageable misfortunes happened all at once, of which a romantic setback was the last drop.
 One particularly despondent cold morning, not being able to think positive thoughts, I stood up and said “fuck it”.
-I donned some shorts and took my bare chest outside to be maximally exposed to the elements.
+I donned some shorts and walked my bare chest outside to be maximally exposed to the elements.
 After some dynamic warming up stretches I took to the road, ignoring my internal daemon's infinite capacity for excuses not to do so.
 Ten seconds in and any futile goosebump disappeared.
 Surprisingly, it wasn't uncomfortable at all.
 The anticipation of the cold was much worse than the cold itself*.

 Alas, still dispirited, I doused myself with uncomfortably cold water, outside.
 Poof.
 Mind went blank.
 So that's what I've been doing ever since.
 Below you can see the ensuing 60 post-run cold “showers” at temperatures ranging between -3°C and 10°C. That's about 3 cold showers per week.
 When the occasion called for it I indulged in warm water, but only about once per week or less.